jack-hamilton-kpdor/why-jupyter-notebooks/JupyterPaper-before-edit.md

 You don't even need to make the input columns line up if you don't want to.

-You can also enter math symbols and equations in some versions of markdown, and simple graphs.
-Some features will not be displayed correctly unless you use a different renderer (this is probably fixable, but I don't know how).
+You can also enter math symbols and equations in some versions of markdown.

 ## Additional Features

 Jupyter is extensible, and there are numerous extensions out there, of varying quality.
+Here are some I have found helpful:

 ### Table of Contents